isomerpages/ogp-buildforgood/pages/About Build for Good.md

 To date, we have run two Build for Good hackathons - engaging a total of 160 builders who built 30 impactful solutions for public good.
 Check out the highlights of our past Build for Good hackathons [here](bfg-environment).

-We just launched sign-ups for our third Build for Good - find out more and sign up [here](/builder)!
+We just launched sign-ups for our third Build for Good hackathon - find out more and sign up [here](/builder)!

 #### Build for Good community